grimlucis/rpg-hack/08-tables/03-mutations.md

 376  | Goat Eyes.
 Square pupils.
 377  | Addiction.
 You desire blood.
 You take 1d6 TAL and STR damage each day you do not have a drink.
 378  | Slab Hands.
 Fingers fuse together.
 Can still hold weapons.
 Save to perform delicate tasks.
 379  | Boils.
 Horrible red lumps all over your body.
-Save vs Wisdom to sleep.
+Save vs Willpower to sleep.
 380  | Mammal Love.
 All mammals instinctively want to be your friend.
 People are immune.
 381  | Spherical.
 All protrusions retract.
 Can extend legs and arms, but can also roll.
-382  | Quick Nerves. +1d6 Dexterity and Wisdom.
+382  | Quick Nerves. +1d6 Dexterity and Willpower.
 383  | Dire Straits.
 Roll again twice.
 GM decides which mutation you get.
 384  | Weak Grip.
 Cannot hold anything heavier than a pen in your hands.
 385  | Snake Arm.
 A new one.
 Like an eyeless, noseless boa constrictor.
 Disobedient.